 - Bypass—creates a new path for blood flow around a blocked area

 To help prevent and reverse atherosclerosis:

-- Control any chronic conditions you may have such as diabetes.
+- Manage long term conditions such as diabetes.

 American Heart Association http://www.heart.org